sagemath/sagewiki_to_gh-2022-10-10/days4/projects/database.md

   * any object would be required to be set immutable. when it is set to mutable again, the entry in the database corresponding to the object would be dropped.

-  * export these tables as portable mergeable files, along with a pickle of each object.
+  * export these tables as portable mergeable files (*), along with a pickle of each object, if desired.

+ * Online databases

+  * (*) host these same portable mergable files online, in a killer 2.0 web app that serves the data

+  * modeled on the notebook server, there could be a database server...
+Tom?...
+Can you hear me?...
+Apparently there's a SQLite server for Windoze called SQLite_on_sockets.
+That should be useful...

+  * these databases could also serve sobj's, and depending on how ambitious people are, it could seamlessly interface with the notebook...

+ * eat a donut, drink some tea
 ----------------------------------------------------------------------

-   * Online databases

-     * cgi web-accessible...

-     * accessible from SAGE, perhaps hosted at sage.math...

-     * SQLite servers?

    * Licensing: $\exists$ DBGPL?